 - The safety of your freight and your reputation

 After reading that list, you may be wondering why you should care about things like their infrastructure, their equipment or the technology they use — especially if it’s costing you more to ship with them.
-But you’ll learn why shipping with a carrier that invests in these may actually be saving you more in the long run.
+But shipping with a carrier that invests in these variables may actually save you more in the long run.

-The Cheapest Trucking Companies May Not Actually Be Saving You Money
+The Cheapest Trucking Companies May Not Actually Save You Money

 At first glance, you may be thinking that none of the things that typically lead to paying more to ship your freight matter to you.
-But before you make the decision to cut costs in your transportation budget, consider what you may be sacrificing.
+But before you decide to cut costs in your transportation budget, consider what you may be sacrificing.

 Overhead & Infrastructure